How the Right Mix of Automotive Computer Programs Fuels Business Innovation

 “Innovation is the ability to see change as an opportunity—not a threat.” - Steve Jobs

-Like any business owner, auto repair shop owners must consider all aspects of their business: operations, marketing, collections, bookkeeping, payroll, profitability, and customer service.
 But how do you track, monitor, and gain control over these various business functions and analyze the relationship between them?
 Many shop owners turn to automotive computer programs as a solution, but there are a lot of options to consider.
 As you research automotive computer programs, you may be asking yourself:

 Is it better to have one program for each business function, or one system that covers various aspects?
 What is the right mix of programs?

-Tekmetric is a cloud-based shop management system; but that doesn’t mean all other softwares and systems out there align with what our software can do.
+Tekmetric is a cloud-based shop management system; but that doesn’t mean all other software and systems out there align with what our software can do.
 Some automotive computer programs cover diagnostics, some focus on marketing, some focus on digital inspections, and there are some systems out there that check off most—if not all—the boxes.

 There is a lot to consider when determining which automotive computer programs are right for your business, and we want to make sure your shop’s needs are met.